 In September 2006 the creationist organisation ‘Truth in Science’ launched a new website encouraging teachers to incorporate ‘intelligent design’ into their science teaching and mailed free resources to all secondary heads of Science.
-The BHA denounced the new site and with the Christian think-tank Ekklesia, wrote to the DfE about its concerns over this attempt to smuggle creationism into school science and calling on the government to take action.
-We received a reply that the Government were now willing to take action and in September 2007 the ‘Guidance on the place of creationism and intelligent design in science lessons’ was finally published.
+The BHA denounced the new site and with the Christian think-tank Ekklesia, wrote to the DfE about its concerns over this attempt to smuggle creationism into school science and calling on the UK Government to take action.
+We received a reply that the Government were now willing to take action and in September 2007 ‘Guidance on the place of creationism and intelligent design in science lessons’ was published.

-In July 2009 the BHA organised a letter from twenty-six of the UK’s top scientists and science educators that called on the Government to add evolution to the new primary science curriculum proposed for primary schools in England, and improve teaching about the scientific method.
+In July 2009 the BHA organised a letter from twenty-six of the UK’s top scientists and science educators that called on the UK Government to add evolution to the new primary science curriculum proposed for primary schools in England, and improve teaching about the scientific method.
 Teaching of evolution in primary schools was subsequently included in the Children, Schools and Families Bill, however was later dropped as the Bill was not passed until the wash-up period at the very end of Brown’s tenure as Prime Minister.

-After the change in Government, in June 2010, the BHA coordinated a letter from top scientists and educators to Conservative Education Secretary Michael Gove, urging him to protect and promote science in the school curriculum, with the specific inclusion of the teaching of evolution in the primary curriculum.
+After the change in Government, in June 2010, the BHA coordinated a letter from top scientists and educators to Conservative Education Secretary Michael Gove, urging him to protect and promote science in the English school curriculum, with the specific inclusion of the teaching of evolution in the primary curriculum.
 The Department for Education’s reply stated that creationism and intelligent design do not form part of the national curriculum for science and therefore should not be taught.

 We’re currently fundraising to keep our dedicated campaigner on ‘faith’ schools and education – the only full-time campaigner on these issues in the UK.
-We’ve not yet raised his salary for 2013 – you can help us do so by donating at http://www.justgiving.com/nofaithschools.
+We’ve not yet raised his salary for 2016 – you can help us do so by donating at http://www.justgiving.com/nofaithschools.

 You can also support the BHA by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
 You can make a donation to the BHA.